lemongamer12/HDL-mini-projects/cipher/README.md

 | `ready` | Output | 1 | Asserts HIGH when the 1152 warm-up cycles are complete. |
 | `output_bit` | Output | 1 | The 1-bit keystream output.
 Valid only when `ready` is HIGH. |

-## Integration and Usage
+## Simulation and Usage

-Integrating this cipher into a larger design is straightforward.
-Instantiate the top-level module, provide the cryptographic inputs, and pulse the start signal.
+Simulating this cipher is straightforward.
+Instantiate the top-level module in your testbench, provide the cryptographic inputs, and pulse the start signal.

 ```verilog
 trivium_cipher u_trivium (